samuelyu2002/PACS/experiments/merlot_reserve/README.md

 pip install -r requirements.txt
 ```

 **Setting up the Dataset**

+You can download the premade tfrecord files [here](https://drive.google.com/file/d/1QRx-L_rW-1SkhwofluYFY23jO0R17tow/view?usp=sharing).

+Alternatively, you can replicate our preprocessing steps.
 First, you must edit line 38 in the finetune/prep_data.py file, and enter the directory where the entire dataset is stored.
 Once you do that, run:

 sh finetune/prep_data.sh